sisk-http/website/static/contents/docs/extensions/service-providers.md

 >
 > In Sisk service provider configuration files it's allowed to write `// single` or `/* multi-line comments */`, as they are ignored by the interpreter.

+# Installing

+You can install the Sisk.ServiceProviders package it by:

+    dotnet add package Sisk.SericeProviders

+You can find more options downloading it [here](https://www.nuget.org/packages/Sisk.ServiceProvider/).

 # Creating an service provider instance

 In this session we will learn how to configure the application to run a Sisk service provider.
 First of all, you will need to have the latest version of Sisk installed in your project.
-See [how to install here](/read?q=/contents/docs/installing).

 First let's configure an RouterFactory class instance that will be configured and will emit a router.
 This class is not the entry point of the application, but nevertheless it is the object that will run the runtime objects.